 When the fire danger becomes very high during summer, a prohibited fire season (total fire ban) may be put in place.
-During a prohibited fire season permits won’t be granted and current permits will be cancelled.

 - attend the fire at all times